 Family to Family Recovery Resource Guide

-In response to requests for help from families across New York State who are struggling with a loved one’s addiction, and with support from the New York State Office of Alcoholism and Substance Abuse Services (NYS OASAS), we’ve created a comprehensive, user-friendly, downloadable guide based on feedback provided by family members who have “been there.”
+In response to requests for help from families across New York State who are struggling with a loved one’s addiction, and with support from the New York State Office of Addiction Services and Supports (NYS OASAS), we’ve created a comprehensive, user-friendly, downloadable guide based on feedback provided by family members who have “been there.”
 Click’ here‘ to learn more and download the guide.
 Click ‘here’ to take a quick survey to give us feedback on the guide.

 Family Support Navigators

-The New York State Office of Alcoholism and Substance Abuse Services (NYS OASAS) funds Family Support Navigators (FSNs) to help families and individuals understand the progression of addiction, how to navigate the insurance and treatment systems, and even how to adjust to a loved one’s return home from treatment.
+The New York State Office of Addiction Services and Supports (NYS OASAS) funds Family Support Navigators (FSNs) to help families and individuals understand the progression of addiction, how to navigate the insurance and treatment systems, and even how to adjust to a loved one’s return home from treatment.
 In short, Family Support Navigators provide support for families throughout the recovery process and connect them to a variety of vital resources.
 To see if there’s a Family Support Navigator near you, click here for a county by county directory.